SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 What follows is substantive discussion of the Attestation Clause, the Oaths and Affirmations Clause, the Sundays Excepted Clause, the Religious Test Clause, and a critique of Stone's use of historical materials, particularly his claim in regard to a book burning at Harvard circa 1789.

-My Response to Stone will appear in Penn State Law Review, and, in abridged form, it has already appeared in De Novo -- the on-line supplement to Cardozo Law Review.
+My Response appears in Penn State Law Review, and, in abridged form, it appeared in De Novo -- the on-line supplement to Cardozo Law Review.
 This is the unabridged version.
 De Novo plans to present my paper in conjunction with one or more replies.

 Suggested Citation